Micro Auto Insurance: Weekly and On-Demand Coverage Options

 The most relevant app-based platforms for flexible, micro-style coverage include:

-• OCHO – Bi-weekly payment plans, no deposit; ideal for low-income drivers
+• OCHO – Bi-weekly payment plans, no deposit; ideal for low-income drivers; nationwide availability via partner carriers

-• Root Insurance – Behavior-based pricing via smartphone; instant quotes; usage-based insurance model
+• Root Insurance – Behavior-based pricing via smartphone; credit-free pricing; 36 states; up to 40% discount for safe drivers

 • GEICO DriveEasy – Up to 25% discount via telematics app; broad state availability